riff4/parisLumiere/README.md

  For us, is was foremost a way to dig into data exploration and tool designing.
 We wanted to choose a subject that would provide rich data and would match our personal interests.
  Quickly, we noticed that we shared an interest in Cinema and we really focused in this field.

- One dataset that we liked instantly was the [Paris Movie Shooting Records](https://opendata.paris.fr/explore/dataset/tournagesdefilmsparis2011/table/?refine.type_de_tournage=LONG+METRAGE&location=11,48.84663,2.34995)
+ One dataset that we liked instantly was the [Paris Movie Shooting Records](https://opendata.paris.fr/explore/dataset/tournagesdefilmsparis2011/table/?refine.type_de_tournage=LONG+METRAGE&location=11,48.84663,2.34995) fro m the Paris Open Data website.
- .
   It provided us with the basic data of every shot made in Paris in 2016.
 Choosing a movie, we were able to see where it had been shot in Paris.

  There were so many questions we could finally answer !
 What movies have been shot close to my work or my home ?
 Where are the movies shot in winter and in spring ?
 Are movies only in touristic areas ?
 Where are shot the best movies in Paris ?
 Does any director know about my most romantic spot in Paris ..?